pclucas14/pytorch-glow/README.md

 - [ ] LU-decomposed invertible convolution.

 ### Contact
-For questions / comments / requests, feel free to send me an email.\
-Happy generative modelling :)
+This repository is no longer maintained.
+Feel free to file an issue if need be, however response may be slow.